 No healthy relationship can exist without fighting.
-A good argument can help clear the air.
-We're not suggesting you start shouting at your client.
-Hell no!
-We're saying that you have to sometimes pick your battles wisely and speak up when you don't agree with something.
-Like when you think your client is about to make a mistake or if they're about to choose the wrong logo – speak up!
+A good argument can clear the air.
+We're not suggesting you start shouting at your client; we're saying that you have to pick your battles wisely and speak up when you don't agree with something.
+For example, when you think your client is about to make a mistake – speak up!
 At least if they do mess up, they'll remember that you warned them.

 10. Treat your client with respect